Power Hungry (Fringe): Reviews

 Critical reactions of the episode ranged from mixed to positive.
 Travis Fickett of IGN rated the episode 6.8/10, stating that although it was "perfectly serviceable, professionally produced television," it was "much like the last week with a little bit of been-there-done-that conspiracy stuff thrown on top of it," and that the plot was "almost boilerplate for this genre."
 By this point in the series, the reviewer believed that "the thing about Fringe that is holding it back is that you're always ahead of it.
 The show needs to change things up."
 Bryant L. Griffin of Airlock Alpha, opined; "Though not the show's best hour to date, 'Power Hungry' is still a solid entry.
 Good directing, writing, and outstanding production values are maintained as the series' norm."
 In addition Griffin enjoyed Fischer's "casual surrender", as "in the past, those associated with 'the pattern' exhibited a fevered desire to avoid capture, going as far as committing suicide.
 What's this guy's deal?
 He obviously has a plan."
 However the reviewer was skeptical as to why Astrid was comfortable working with Walter again, considering he subdued her in the previous episode.

 Los Angeles Times reviewer Patrick Kevin Day stated that at this point in the series, he "initially fretted that Fringe would never grow beyond a run-of-the-mill "X-Files" knock-off," but now saw the creators' intentions.
 Sarah Stegall of SFScope called the episode an homage to X-Files episode "D.P.O.", whose featured character has a similar premise to Meegar.
 Stegall admitted that "this show is growing on me," with the same atmosphere as The X-Files "coupled with a slightly better grounding in actual science."
-Erin Dougherty of Cinema Blend reacted positively towards the episode, commending it as it "bounced back so quickly from that lame silver cylinder episode or they would've lost me forever."
+Erin Dougherty of CinemaBlend reacted positively towards the episode, commending it as it "bounced back so quickly from that lame silver cylinder episode or they would've lost me forever."
 Dougherty also felt that the three protagonists, Olivia, Walter and Peter, "are becoming much more believable characters."
 Noel Murray of The A.V.
 Club rated the episode a B−, opining that the cold open was the series' best since the pilot, but added that "despite the added [Freak of the Week] sympathy, 'Power Hungry' promptly peters out, because the level of oddity required for Walter and the Pattern Team to track the Freak down isn't especially high."
 Murray added that the return of Scott and his scenes with Olivia "serves to string along the home viewer, inviting us to question whether Olivia's playing for the right team in this whole Pattern game."
 Television Without Pity meanwhile, graded the episode with an A−.